obitors/obitors/README.md

 ## Hi, I am Ashutosh Agrawal 👋

+I'm a Mobile developer, UX researcher and troubleshooter who is passionate about creating tech solutions for startups and businesses, and building community.
+I enjoy working with Dart, css, photoshop and illustrator.
+In my spare time I love to work on creating UX solutions that inspire, UI / Web.
+I strive to create usable and polished products through passionate and deliberate design.

 - 🔭 I’m currently studying at IIT Kharagpur
 - 🌱 I’m currently learning Flutter